sinbad/SUDS/docs/FAQ.md

 ## Importing

+### Why do I suddenly see "Strings" files in the Content Browser?

+For a little while since UE 5.3, the String Table files associated with each script were not visible in the Content Browser.
+This is because SUDS used to embed the String Table in the same .uasset file as the Script asset itself, which was kind of convenient, but as of 5.3 they stopped showing in the browser.
+That was fine because you usually don't need to know about them, since they're auto-generated from the script.

+However, we discovered recently that there are some edge cases with storing the String Tables like this, and although UE supports it, nothing in the core engine uses that feature.
+There is an option in Project Settings > Plugins > SUDS Editor called "Create String Tables As Separate Packages" which is now defaulted to TRUE, which causes all *imported* scripts to generate separate Strings files.
+You'll get that even if you re-import an old script which didn't used to have a separate Strings file.

+While you don't currently *need* to reimport all your scripts to create the separate strings files, this is now the default going forward to avoid these rare edge cases (one of which was calling `CollectGarbage(RF_None)` in your own editor code could cause scripts to disappear until you restarted the editor - don't ask, we don't know why).

 ### When using Source Control, I get prompted to re-import other people's changes to .sud files

 > This sucks!
 I've actually [submitted a Pull Request](https://github.com/EpicGames/UnrealEngine/pull/10006)